FlorijanDem/pamokos/react/atsiskaitymas/README.md

+To run use json-server with port 3001 npx json-server -p 3001 db.json

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.